Generic selectors

 4. World Imagery Wayback

 The World Imagery Wayback tool offers a unique way to access historical satellite imagery.
-Users can compare images from different years using a handy toggle swipe function.
+Users can compare images from different years using a swipe function that places two time periods side by side for direct visual comparison.

 World Imagery Wayback tool interface showing historical imagery comparison

-This feature is invaluable for analyzing changes over time in various regions, making it a great resource for researchers and professionals in GIS.
+This feature is invaluable for analysing changes over time in various regions, making it a great resource for researchers and professionals in GIS.
+The tool archives every version of Esri’s World Imagery basemap published since 2014, with recent updates including Maxar Vivid Advanced 30 cm imagery for over 1,000 metropolitan areas.

 FAQ

-What is the best source for high-resolution imagery?
+What is the best source for high-resolution satellite imagery?

 Can I use these resources for commercial purposes?

-Each resource has its own usage policy; be sure to check their terms of service for commercial use guidelines.
+Each resource has its own usage policy.
+Be sure to check their terms of service for commercial use guidelines before using imagery in any commercial project.

 How often is the imagery updated on these platforms?

-For more information on using these satellite imagery sources, consider visiting their respective websites:
+For more information on using these satellite imagery sources, visit their respective websites:

 These tools are not just for professionals; anyone interested in exploring the world can benefit from these resources.
 Happy exploring!